akamoske/canopyLazR/README.md

 ## Example of usage (after installation)

-Once the pacakge is loaded in your R session, this is the an example of how to use the functions in this package to estimate LAD and LAI:
+Once the package is loaded into your R session, this is the an example of how to use the functions in this package to estimate LAD and LAI:

 ```